CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 1. From the filter menu, select the **Resource Group** filter and **select all** under the Value and click on **Apply**.
 Again, from the filter menu, select **Recommendations**, uncheck the **Select all** option under the Value, and then select **Auditing on SQL Server should be enabled** and click on **Apply**.
 You can also use the search area within the filter to better find items across the list.
 When you are done exploring, remember to clear your filter.

     > **Note**: If you don't see **Auditing on SQL Server should be enabled** in search results, that means it is not loaded yet for recommendations, and it could take up to 24 hours for all the recommendations to show up.
 It is possible that during lab time, this may not show up – which is the case sometimes.
-If you don't see the data in **Recommendations**, you can note down this step number, then continue to the next exercise and verify this later.
+If you don't see the data in **Recommendations**, you can note down this step number, then continue to the next task and verify this later.

 1. Tags are a very common asset management feature within Azure.
 With the help of this feature, resources can be tagged using a Tag name and value.
 These assigned tags can organize your assets and categorize them with the help of filters.
 Let us now assign the following Tags: